 Prior to starting Never Sit Still you were working under your own name.
 How did Never Sit Still kick off?
 Why did you want to shift from working at a big agency like Interbrand to founding a small agency?

 Working at Interbrand was amazing.
 I worked with a really talented team of creative directors, designers, writers and strategists.
 I spent four years there, and then I started to feel that there was a gap with what I do with motion design for brand, so I thought it might be worth going out and trying my own thing.
 I went out as a freelancer and I didn’t know whether I’d be going into studios, or working remotely.
 To be honest, I didn’t know whether I’d be looking for a new job within six months.
 Within about a year I’d hired a staff member, Alex Barnet, but I felt I was still being viewed as a freelancer even though we felt like more of a studio.
-At that point I decided to speak to a good friend, Chris Doyle, about a rebrand.
+At that point, I decided to speak to a good friend, Chris Doyle, about a rebrand.
 And that was where Never Sit Still came into play.

 We understand that you get a ton of people coming to you with work, but you can’t say ‘Yes’ to everything.
-What excites you most in a new project and leads you to pick one to work on over another?
+What excites you most about a new project and leads you to pick one to work on over another?

 We are in that really fortunate position where we get offered way more work than we can take on.
 If a job comes in and it’s a great payer, that’s obviously a motivator, because the studio needs to make money.
 Then there are projects such as the Opera House Sails for Vivid, or the titles for the Adobe MAKE IT conference, or the TEDx titles, where you get to do truly creative work that lots of people will see.
 We look for a healthy balance between these types of jobs.